 In my book, Never Pay Retail for College, I talk about the birth of my son, Mack, leading me down the path I find myself on.
 I took 8 weeks off from my financial planning practice to take care of him and recover from a C-section.
 When I wasn’t changing diapers and doing other “new-mom” things, I was throwing myself into research about the projected cost of educating our little bundle of joy.
 I was convinced that sleep deprivation had impaired my brain when I gawked at the results.
 The roughly $250,000 projected estimate for Mack to attend a 4-year college took my breath away.

 Just like that, my personal life and my professional existence collided in a way I could’ve never predicted or understood.
-My emotional heart as a new mother had to be reconciled with my logical financial planning brain; it’s taken almost 16 years to get comfortable with that balance and be able to communicate the true magic that happens when that tightrope is mastered.
+My emotional heart as a new mother had to be reconciled with my logical financial planning brain; it’s taken almost 16 years to get comfortable with that balance and be able to communicate the true magic that happens when one masters that tightrope.

 Thanks to the hundreds of families I’ve helped along the way, I understand the emotional, stressful and overwhelming aspects of this 6-figure project called college.
 And as a college fiduciary, I understand the pragmatic process and critical components of this seemingly elusive equation.
-It’s truly my privilege to help families reduce stress and create “peace of mind” while saving money on college.
+It’s truly my privilege to help families reduce stress and create clarity and confidence while saving money on college.

 But I also recognize what an incredible leap of faith it is when a family engages in our services.

-And it didn’t all come together until 4 days prior to the decision being made.
+And it didn’t all come together until four days prior to the final decision.
 That kind of trust is humbling and deserves every ounce of energy we can muster.